Support Us On Patreon

 Satish Dhawan Space Centre, India

-Satish Dhawan Space Centre Second Launch Pad has witnessed the launch of 31 rockets, including 30 orbital launch attempts.
-While Satish Dhawan Space Centre, India, has been the site for 101 rocket launches.
+The Satish Dhawan Space Centre Second Launch Pad launch pad has hosted 32 rocket launches, including 31 orbital launch attempts.
+The Satish Dhawan Space Centre, India launch site has been the location for 103 total rocket launches.

 Satish Dhawan Space Centre – SDSC (formerly Sriharikota Range – SHAR),[1] is the primary spaceport of the Indian Space Research Organisation (ISRO), located in Sriharikota, Andhra Pradesh.